Catalytic transformations with finite-size environments: applications to cooling and thermometry: Examples of catalytic cooling

-Remarkably, Fig. 7(a) shows that for low temperatures ($\beta_{c}$ large) the increment of $p_{1}^{c}$ due to the catalytic transformation is comparable to that achieved via optimal cooling without the catalyst.
+Remarkably, we see from Fig. 5(a) that for low temperatures ($\beta_{c}$ large) the increment of $p_{1}^{c}$ due to the catalytic transformation is comparable to that achieved via optimal cooling without the catalyst.
 Moreover, the cooling enhancement provided by the catalyst is significant in all the temperature range.